 The High Holidays mark the beginning of the Jewish New Year.
-It is a time of new beginnings, new opportunities, new hopes.
-While it is a season of renewal, the holidays are also a time of introspection, where Jews worldwide study their actions and strive to improve them for the coming year.
+It is a time of new beginnings and new hopes.
+And while it is a season of renewal, the holidays are also a time of introspection, where Jews worldwide strive to improve their actions for the coming year.
 Part of this concept includes increasing good deeds and reaching out to help others.

 With thousands of people struggling daily to feed their families, especially due to the lingering chaos caused by the health crisis (numerous households are still trying to recover from extended unemployment and other challenges), the High Holidays are, along with a time of introspection, also a time of great anxiety.

 Needy parents know that the average family will enjoy festive foods and a festive atmosphere over the chagim, and they wish for the same.
 But due to circumstances often beyond their control, they find themselves stuck in the vicious cycle of poverty.

 We recognize the great need that exists in homes like these throughout Israel and we strive to allay it with our donors' help.
 We also recognize that this time period affords the perfect opportunity to start the year off on an auspicious note.